All Products

 • If you have created a monitor for the table, the setting of the table partition that you specify in the Data Range parameter during the monitor configuration no longer takes effect for the table after you configure this parameter.
 The rule determines the table partition to be checked based on the setting of WHERE in the SQL statement.

-3. Optional.
-Add the configured rule to a monitor.
-For more information about a monitor, see Step 2: Create a monitor.
+3. (Optional) You can add the configured rule to a quality monitoring job.
+For more information about quality monitoring jobs, see 2.
+Create a quality monitoring job.

 Note

 The configured monitoring rule can be triggered only if you add the rule to a monitor.
-To associate a rule with a monitor, you can select Add to Monitor in the lower part of the Create Rule panel and select the desired monitor.
-Alternatively, when you configure a monitor, you can associate an existing rule with the monitor in the Monitoring Rule section of the Create Monitor page.
+To associate a rule with a monitor, you can select an existing monitor here, or select the rule in the Monitoring Rule section when you configure a monitor.

 image